msinnl/msinnl.github.io-src/content/pages/bilevel.md

 The solver is provided as binary compiled under Ubuntu 14.04 64bit with g++ 4.8.4 using CPLEX 12.7.
 It needs dynamic CPLEX libraries, which need to be generated manually by the user.
-The procedure is as following:
+The procedure is as follows:

 1. In the script *make_cplex_dynamic.sh* provided with the binary set the environment variable CPLEX_DIR to the base directory of the CPLEX installation on your system (e.g., /opt/ibm/ILOG/CPLEX_Studio127).
 2. Run the resulting script *make_cplex_dynamic.sh* to create the dynamic CPLEX library files libconcert.so, libcplex.so and libilocplex.so.